Aleksejs0585/guides/bridge/native/README.md

 npx hardhat finalizeWithdrawal --tx {your transaction hash from above}
 ```

 The same flow can be used for ERC20 tokens.
-Make sure that the token is supported by the bridge by checking the l2 base, base-goerli addresses and l1 ethereum, goerli addresses in the [optimism token list](https://github.com/ethereum-optimism/ethereum-optimism.github.io)
+Make sure that the token is supported by the bridge by checking the L2 Base, Base-Goerli addresses and L1 Ethereum, Goerli addresses in the [optimism token list](https://github.com/ethereum-optimism/ethereum-optimism.github.io)

 ```
 npx hardhat withdrawToken --amount 0.01 --token 0x4200000000000000000000000000000000000006